The Ultimate Guide to SLI/SLO

 In this case, SLO review meetings are held once every two weeks.

-This provides a well-balanced frequency that allows you to grasp long-term trends without being overly concerned with short-term fluctuations.
+This provides a balanced frequency that allows you to grasp long-term trends without being overly concerned with short-term fluctuations.

 Contents of the retrospective meeting

-We recommend covering the following during your retrospective:
+We recommend covering the following topics during your retrospective:

 - Check the current status of each SLO: Check the error budget consumption and burn rate

-- Analyze the cause and consider countermeasures in case of SLO violation
+- Analyzing the cause and considering countermeasures in the event of an SLO violation

 - Consider proposing new SLIs/SLOs or adjusting existing SLOs